 ORUs serve to enable or facilitate interdisciplinary research and research collaborations; disseminate results through research conferences, workshops, meetings, performances and other creative activities; seek extramural research funds; and carry out university and public service programs related to the ORUs research expertise.
 ORUs can provide undergraduate and graduate student research and training opportunities and can contribute to the development of interdisciplinary academic programs and curricula that are established, overseen and supported by one or more Schools.
 An ORU may not, however, act as an academic home unit that offers degree programs or formal courses for credit to students of the University or to the public.
 In some instances, ORUs provide administrative oversight or services to interdisciplinary curriculum programs.
-It is critical in such cases that there be a separation of funding and reporting lines to the cognizant Vice Chancellor and Divisional dean for each respective activity in order to keep them independent of one another.
-ORUs cannot serve as a Bylaw 55 unit or department, however a recommendation to transition an ORU into a Bylaw 55 unit or department may be made in connection with a 5-year review of the ORU.
+It is critical in such cases that there be a separation of funding and reporting lines to the cognizant Vice Chancellor and School Dean(s) for each respective activity in order to keep them independent of one another.